 Let's begin with the top-up screen

-What do we know about the users through data?
+What do we know about the users?

-We found that users tend to top up small amounts multiple times instead of adding a larger amount at once.
+From data, we found that users tend to top up small amounts multiple times instead of adding a larger amount at once.

 Why is this a problem?